-I’ve noticed, despite travelling getting a relatively popular trend every day and with everyone around us becoming more travel savvy, most people still need some kind of motivation, a force, rather, to make them travel and see the world — whether that motivation comes from a few inspirational travel quotes or a real-life story.
+I’ve noticed, despite travelling being a popular trend, most people still need reasons to travel, a force, rather, to see the world — whether that motivation comes from a few inspirational travel quotes or a real-life story.

 Once you own something, and you own it for some time, the excitement slowly fades away, leaving you as the same old person you were before — discontent and wanting something else in life, but this time, with a bigger appetite.
 So, invest in experiences not things.

 “If everyone demanded peace instead of another television set, then there would be peace.”

 For example, imagine that you buy a new iPhone.
 You show it to your friends and you get the best feeling in the world.
 Soon, your iPhone becomes a few months old, and the excitement of owning it fades away into oblivion.

-I remember when I was travelling solo in Nagaland, I received at least a dozen Instagram messages every day with people showing their concern and asking all kind of safety questions.
+I remember when I was travelling in Nagaland, I received at least a dozen Instagram messages every day with people showing their concern and asking all kind of safety questions.

-Travelling Makes You A Better, More Confident Person
+Travelling Makes You Confident

 The human brain is conditioned in a way that it appreciates familiarity.
 It finds it comforting in doing the same thing every day — take the regular route to the workplace, hang out with everyday friends, and return to the same place it knows as Home.

 I mean think of it this way… what would you do when you end up in a new country, with no one coming to receive you at the airport, and where people don’t speak your language?
 You would think hard, try a few dozen sign-languages and find your way around.
 And in the process, you develop a smarter and more confident self than you were, before.

 The World Is Changing

 The mountains that earlier wore a crown of snow all year round, are now found dry and empty even in the winter months.
 Islands are losing their share and are shrinking every day.
 Wildlife is quickly dying.
 No wonder, with a growing imbalance in the world and natural calamities happening more frequently than ever, the right time to travel and see the world is now!

-You Don’t Need Everyone’s Approval To Travel
+Don’t Seek Everyone’s Approval

 I always suggest people to not seek everyone’s approval before they start travelling or take some other life-changing decision.
 Because there will always be people who will understand you, and there will always be those who won’t.

 I understand that solo travelling can feel unexciting and unsafe if you haven’t done it before.
 What if I get mugged, or worse, got lost in a new city?
 How would I enjoy my time alone?
 These little insecurities will always play their part.
-But once you do it, you understand that solo travelling can be more exciting and safer than you initially thought it to be.
+But once you do it, you understand that being on the road alone can be more exciting and safer than you initially thought it to be.

 To honestly admit it, I was never a born solo traveller either.
 But from the very beginning, if there was one thing I was sure about, it was – if I put off a trip because of other people, I can never travel the world and see places I always wished to see.